iHazelly/Deep-Reinforcement-Learning-Shooter-GuardianPPO/README.md

 Brainstorming and "vibe coding" support

 However, all core model design, data collection, result interpretation, and final technical decisions were made by the authors (Paradorn & Jirapat), and all outputs have been manually verified

 ---

-##  Citation
-If you use this code or ideas, please cite:

-@inproceedings{khanongsuwan2025guardian,
-  title={BC-Guided Self-Imitation PPO: Failure-Informed Reinforcement Learning for a 3D Turret-Shooter Environment}, author={Khanongsuwan, Paradorn and Datephanyawat, Jirapat}, year={2025}
-}

----